-Then we will drive on to the southern edge of the national park, to a place called Flamingo that has large wetland areas containing crocodiles and manatees.
+Then, in Flamingo at the southern edge of the national park we will see large wetland areas with crocodiles and manatees.

-On the way back there will be one more walk, the Mahogany Hammock Boardwalk.
+On the way back there’s one more walk, the Mahogany Hammock Boardwalk.

-All these four short walks are short and suit both young and old.
-We have even been to these places with small children and they really loved the day out: the marshes and waters, the birds and the shady hammock.
-And above all the name of Gumbo Limbo Trail.
+All four short walks suit all ages and you can even manage them with a stroller.
+We have been to these places with small kids and babies and they really loved the day out: the marshes and waters, the birds and snails and the shady hammock.

-Location of Everglades walking trails on the map
+Location of the four Everglades trails on the map

-The map shows the driving itinerary from Miami to Flamingo and back and I marked the location of the short trails on the map.
+The map shows the driving itinerary from Miami to Flamingo (and back, that’s why there are so many miles).
 So the drive will be 100 miles one way which is a two to three hours drive.

 Walking trails in the Everglades: Anhinga bird

-Even when Anhinga Trail is only a mile long you will probably stay a long time on this trail, observing nature wonders and Everglades wildlife.
+Even when Anhinga Trail is just a mile long you will probably stay a long time on this trail, observing Everglades wonders and wildlife.